Mónica Echeverría

-First years
+Biography

 Echevarría was the daughter of an aristocratic family.
 Her parents were José Rafael Echeverría Larraín and the writer María Flora Yáñez, and her grandfather was the politician Eliodoro Yáñez Ponce de León.
 Until she was eight years old she lived in France with her grandfather, who had to go into exile due to the dictatorship of General Carlos Ibáñez del Campo.
 When she returned to Chile, she had forgotten how to speak Spanish.

 She studied at the Monjas Esclavas del Sagrado Corazón de Jesús, which she would later call a "retrograde school".
 She then got into the Pedagogical Institute of the Universidad de Chile, and later practiced for many years as a professor of Spanish.

 She had dedicated twenty-two years of her life to teaching as a Literature professor.
 This activity did not prevent her from developing her vocation for theater where she participated as an actress, director and author in different works.